GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.15.00

+Updated  `gam print shareddriveorganizers` to make `shownoorganizerdrives` default to `True` as documented; it was defaulting to `False`.

+Cleaned up code for processing Python dictionary structures; this should have no noticable effect.

 ### 7.14.04

 Fixed bug in `gam print|show cigroups cimember <UserItem>` that generated the following error: